irises0605/BlackRock-2019-SDE-Coding-Challenge/README.md

 # Coding-Challenge-Portofolio-Benchmark-Matcher

 This coding challenge was for an Asset Management company's software engineering developer application.
 There're three coding challenges in total, two of which were very finance-related, but context was given.
+However, I did not have instructions for the first two and only the third is available at this point.

 Note that:
 * It was an online coding chellenge, so all classes were under Main.java.